13 Things That Become Fire Hazards Without Proper Cleaning

 Regularly cleaning your rangehood can prevent grease fires, or fires caused by smoking cooking oil.
 “As grease and remnants of smoke can buildup in the vents, regularly cleaning the range hood filter is key,” says Eamon Lynch, director of warranty service at Power Home Remodeling.

 Lynch recommends cleaning with a little hot water, baking soda and degreasing soap once a month.
 “If buildup continues, the filter could become clogged and even destroy your ceiling with bubbles and residue where exhaust isn’t able to properly escape.” he says.
-These are the things you only have to clean once a year.

 Grill mishaps are all too common in the summer months as more people cook outside.
 Properly clean and store your grill after each use so you don’t start a fire.
 Grease build-up can cause a grease fire, so make sure to scrub or wipe down your grill after each use.